FloridaPlayers/Documents/Constitution.md

 5

-Section 7 – Director of Publicity The responsibilities of the Director of Publicist shall be the following:
+Section 7 – Director of PublicityThe responsibilities of the Director of Publicist shall be the following:

-1\) To serve as chair of the Publicity Committee.
-2) To develop or delegate the development of all Florida Players production programs as defined in the Director of Publicity’s Operational Handbook, which shall meet the approval of the Director of Publicity and each productions director and producer.
-3) To send out all press releases public service announcements etc. Regarding all Florida Players productions, events and fundraisers as defined in the director of Publicity’s Operational Handbook.
-4) To keep track of all media published about Florida Players. a timely fashion prior to the show.
-6) With the Director of Special Events, to assure that all Florida Players meetings and events are adequately publicized at least two weeks in advance.
-7) In coordination with the Historian and each production’s producer, to ensure that Photocall takes place for each production.
-8) To plan and orchestrate the creation and hanging of a tarp for each production.
-9) To maintain an officer’s Operational Handbook to be passed down to the subsequent holder of this office.
-10) To plan and produce one workshop with assistance from the assistant artistic director
+1. To serve as chair of the Publicity Committee.

+2. To develop or
+delegate the development of all Florida Players production programs as defined in the Director of Publicity’s Operational Handbook, which shall meet the approval of the Director of Publicity and each productions director and producer.

+3. To send out all press releases public service announcements etc. Regarding all Florida Players productions, events and fundraisers as defined in the director of Publicity’s Operational Handbook.

+4. To keep track of all media published about Florida Players.a timely fashion prior to the show.

+6. With the Director of
+Special Events, to assure that all Florida Players meetings and events are adequately publicized at least two weeks in advance.

+7. In
+coordination with the Historian and each production’s producer, to ensure that Photocall takes place for each production.

+8. To plan and
+orchestrate the creation and hanging of a tarp for each production.

+9.
+To maintain an officer’s Operational Handbook to be passed down to the subsequent holder of this office.

+10. To plan and produce one workshop with assistance from the assistant artistic director

 The office of Publicist shall be succeeded by the Assistant Publicist at